Promotion of Administrative Justice Act, 2000: Administrative action

-Procedurally fair in terms of Promotion of Administrative justice Act 3 of 2000 is discussing as follows;
+Procedurally fair in terms of the Promotion of Administrative Justice Act 3 of 2000 is discussed as follows;

 Sections 3 (1) provides that an administrative action which materially and adversely affects the rights or legitimate expectations of any person must be procedurally fair.
 (2)(a) A fair administrative procedure depends on the circumstances of each case.

-Procedurally fair in terms of Promotion of Administrative justice Act 3 of 2000 is discussing as follows;

-Sections 3 (1) provides that an administrative action which materially and adversely affects the rights or legitimate expectations of any person must be procedurally fair.
+Procedurally fair in terms of Promotion of Administrative Justice Act 3 of 2000 is discussed as follows: Section 3 (1) provides that an administrative action which materially and adversely affects the rights or legitimate expectations of any person must be procedurally fair.
 (2)(a) A fair administrative procedure depends on the circumstances of each case.